Berkeley-CS61B/website-fa23/materials/lab/lab07/index.md

 requires.
 If you follow this procedure with your code, you should have all the method signatures required for `Map61B`.
 (You can also pick and choose which signatures to generate, if you'd like.)

+### Exercise: `BSTMap`

+As mentioned, you'll want to create a class, `BSTMap`, that implements the `Map61B` interface.
+Make sure you are writing your implementation in `BSTMap.java`, otherwise your code might not run on the autograder!
+The following methods are required:
+- `void put(K key, V value)`: Associates the specified `key` with the `value`.
+- `V get(K key)`: Returns the value that is associated with `key`.
+- `boolean containsKey(K key)`: Returns if this map has a mapping for the given `key`.
+- `int size()`: Returns the number of key-value mappings.
+- `void clear()`: Removes every mapping from this map.

+Make sure to read through the comments for each method in the `Map61B` interface to fully understand what to implement.
+The above descriptions are not necessarily comprehensive.

+For debugging purposes, your `BSTMap` should also include an additional method `printInOrder()` (not given in the `Map61B` interface) that prints out your `BSTMap` in order of increasing Key. **We will not test the result of this method, but you may find this helpful for testing your implementation!**

 {% include alert.html type="task" content="
-**Task**: Implement the `BSTMap` class, which implements the `Map61B` interface and the associated, non-optional methods.
+**TASK**: Implement the `BSTMap` class, which implements the `Map61B` interface and the associated, non-optional methods.
 You should ensure that the keys in your `BSTMap` are `Comparable` by using a bounded type parameter.

-We _strongly recommend_ you create helper methods to facilitate your implementation.
+We _strongly recommend_ you create helper methods to facilitate your implementation (specifically, recursive helper methods are strongly encouraged).
 " %}

 {% include alert.html type="info" content="
-**Note**: Unfortunately, most methods you need to implement rely on others (`get` requires `put`, etc.).
+**INFO**: Unfortunately, most methods you need to implement rely on others (`get` requires `put`, etc.).
 This makes it difficult to test most methods until you implement `put`.
 We recommend you implement the methods in the order specified in `Map61B`.